Bora Bora in 5 Days: Overwater Bungalows, Shark Lagoons, and a Bill Worth Every Franc

 Flights: All international flights connect through Tahiti (Papeete).
 The Bora Bora hop is 50 minutes on Air Tahiti.

-Pensions: Budget alternative to resorts — guesthouses on the main island from $150-250/night.
-No overwater deck, but same lagoon.
+Pensions: Budget alternative to resorts — guesthouses on the main island from $150–250/night.
+No overwater deck, but the same lagoon.

 Currency: CFP Franc (XPF). ~119 XPF = $1 USD.
 Most places accept USD but give change in XPF.